-Just over the border in Longmeadow is a super cute playground that is nestled in the shade.
+Just over the border in Longmeadow is a super cute playground, called Molly’s Playground in Greenwood Park, that is nestled in the shade.
 We first checked this playground out with my boy’s playgroup, and I fell in love.

 The parking lot is rather large and has many spaces available.
 Even on busy days, you can always find a spot.
 There is a short walkway to the playground.